 LM723 Circuit: A Detailed Information on the Voltage Regulator

-We’ll focus on LM723 IC that requires electronic components such as capacitors and resistors in its construction.
+We’ll focus on LM723 IC, which requires electronic components such as capacitors and resistors in its construction.
 Furthermore, it ensures the provision extreme amount of current with the help of an external pass transistor.

 What is an LM723?